Abijith25/Securely-File-sharing-system-using-django/README.md

 # web-application-for-encypting-and-decrypting-a-file-
-A Basic Web application for encrypting and decrypting a file
+A Web application using django for encrypting and decrypting a file